ManiaExchange/GeryKnockout/docs/user-guide.md

 ![Graphs showing player count and KOs per round with unexpected KOs](img/dynamic-kos-example-unexpected-kos-320p.png)

-The algorithm is also defined in a way that there will always be 1 KO for the last 4-5 rounds, regardless of the player and KO count.
+The base curve is defined in a way that there will always be 1 KO for the last 4-5 rounds, regardless of the player and KO count.
 Whether it will be 4 or 5 rounds depends on the possible solutions for the scaled curve.
 Because of the fact that we deal with discrete space, there is a small chance that the curve may not be solvable.
 In this case, the curve is readjusted ("smoothed") by 1 KO for that round only.

 Using this approach, we can observe that the number of KOs/round will increase and decrease steadily; the number of KOs/round will not increase, then decrease, then increase again (and vice versa), unless there are unexpected KOs.